-There are no data evaluating MRI in a general screening population with dense breasts, nor in populations at intermediate risk (10% to 20% lifetime risk).
+There are no data evaluating MRI in a general screening population with dense breasts, nor in populations at intermediate risk (15% to 20% lifetime risk).
 The data from high-risk populations suggests that the addition of MRI would more than double the cancer detection rate (best estimate 2.4-fold increase) with a four-fold increase in the recall rate (best estimate 4.3-fold increase).
+Estimates based on these data are shown in Table 7 below.
+There is a high level of uncertainty around these values because of the lack of direct evidence from studies of MRI in women with dense breast tissue and because of the heterogeneity of the findings in the studies of high risk women summarized in Table 6.